-CCR works closely with OSC on student matters or HRS on employee matters involving discrimination, sexual harassment and sexual misconduct.
+CCR works closely with CCS on student matters or HRS on employee matters involving discrimination, sexual harassment and sexual misconduct.
 CCR conducts investigations, makes findings of fact, determines whether the WSU Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct (Executive Policy 15) was violated.
 CCR also provides trainings about discrimination, sexual harassment, and sexual misconduct.
 Interpretive services available.
 509-335-8288.

 CCS administers the student conduct system and addresses potential violations of the WSU Standards of Conduct for Students.
 CCS participates in investigative meetings with CCR and addresses any disciplinary action, as appropriate, after the investigation is complete.
 French Ad 130, 509-335-4532.

 Human Resources assists individuals with their employment needs.
 509-372-7302.